RenierM26/pyHyypApi/README.md

 TO Do:

-- Main module for CLI usage.
+- CLI usage.
-- Publish pypi package.
 - Refine function output.
 It's all json at the moment.
 - Refine failed messages.
-Catching broad excepts.
+The api returns "SUCCESS" with json output when successfull.
+Returns Failed when Hyyp servers can't process your request. (missing parm etc)
 - Capture panic api...for obvious reasons.
+- Capture disarm api.
 - What zone caused arm/arm stay not to work. - Looks like GCM/Firebase push messages.
 Might also be mqtt for huawei devices that I should be able to integrate with....